nfredrik/mickarucken/README.md

 Corresponding source code for this action:

 Post values from sensors to DataCake.
-An exception will be raised in case of failure, e.g. when executing urequests.post or status code from DataCake other than HTTP_STATUS_OK.
+An exception will be raised in case of failure, for example when executing urequests.post or status code from DataCake other than HTTP_STATUS_OK.

 ```python